-Where we are unable to make an immediate decision, we will refer your application to our Credit Underwriting Team who may request additional information from you.
+Where we are still unable to make an immediate decision, we will refer your application to our Credit Underwriting Team who may request additional information from you.
 Should you not wish to provide such information, we will not be able to make a decision with regards to your credit account application for you.
 However, you can still shop with us by opting for a cash account as an alternative and pay with credit or debit card for your purchases.

 We will request information about you from Credit Reference Agencies ("CRAs") and we will also supply your personal data to CRAs.
 The CRAs that we use are Experian, Call Credit, Equifax and Aire Labs Ltd. For more information as to how CRAs use your personal data, please refer to the Credit Reference Agency Information Notice ("CRAIN") at:

 These companies receive and share personal and financial data on you from all the companies that you are connected with financially as well as providing us with verification of your name, address, date of birth and gender details from the Electoral Register to prevent fraudulent applications.
 The CRA record details of all credit searches and tell us the risk associated with providing credit and if there is any suspected fraudulent activity associated with you.

 We will also share your personal data with CRAs and other companies for fraud prevention.
 We will continue to exchange information about you with CRAs while you have a relationship with us.
 We will also inform the CRAs about your settled accounts.
 If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.
 When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.